monobereadlity/ansible/README.md

   roles:
     # If installed via ansible-galaxy or to a standard collection path:
-    - my_ansible_collection.disable_suspend_collection.disable_suspend
+    - monobereadlity.system.disable_suspend
     # If running directly from this repository structure (e.g., roles path points to './roles'):
     # - disable_suspend
 ```

 To use the role directly from this repository structure without "installing" it as a collection, you might need to adjust your `ansible.cfg` or playbook directory structure.
 A common way when testing locally is to have a playbook in the root of this repository and an `ansible.cfg` that sets `collections_paths = .` and `roles_path = ./roles`.

-However, the most straightforward way to use it as a collection from this local checkout, assuming your playbook is also in this repo, is to ensure your `collections_paths` in `ansible.cfg` (or environment variable `ANSIBLE_COLLECTIONS_PATHS`) points to the parent directory of where `my_ansible_collection` would reside if it were in the standard `ansible_collections/my_ansible_collection/disable_suspend_collection` structure.
+However, the most straightforward way to use it as a collection from this local checkout, assuming your playbook is also in this repo, is to ensure your `collections_paths` in `ansible.cfg` (or environment variable `ANSIBLE_COLLECTIONS_PATHS`) points to the parent directory of where `monobereadlity` would reside if it were in the standard `ansible_collections/monobereadlity/system` structure.

 Given the current structure (collection directly at root):
 If you place your playbook in the root of this repository, you can specify the collection like this: